zrasool88/inject-method-rewrite/README.md

 1. Clone the repo
 2. Load the array.rb file in irb using the command: require './lib/array.rb'
-3. create a new array of objects
+3. Create a new array of objects
-4. call the pinject method on the array as you would the inject method
+4. Call the pinject method on the array as you would the inject method

 #How to test

 1. Run 'bundle install'
 2. Run 'bundle exec rspec'

+#What I learned

+1. What &method and &block does
+2. What the to_proc method does
+3. How the inject method does its magic